Make Your Digital Presence Accessible to Everyone

 Section 508 directly applies to federal agencies and organizations receiving federal funding.
 However, if your company sells software, SaaS products, or digital services to the federal government, Section 508 compliance is typically a contract requirement.
 Many large enterprises also require Section 508 (or equivalent) compliance from their vendors as part of supplier diversity and risk management programs.

-We strongly advise against relying on overlays as your accessibility solution.
-Overlays like UserWay, AudioEye, and accessiBe are add-on scripts that attempt to automatically fix accessibility issues.
-Independent research has consistently shown they introduce new barriers, conflict with assistive technologies, and do not reliably fix WCAG failures.
-They have also been named in ADA lawsuits.
-The only defensible path to compliance is fixing accessibility issues in your actual code.
+No — overlays like UserWay, AudioEye, and accessiBe are add-on scripts that claim to auto-fix accessibility.
+Independent research shows they introduce new barriers and don't reliably resolve WCAG failures; several have been named in ADA lawsuits.
+The only defensible path is fixing issues in your actual code.

-Our audits start at $3,500 for smaller sites and scale based on scope, number of unique templates, and whether native apps or documents are included.
-We offer flexible engagement models including one-time audits, remediation sprints, and ongoing monitoring retainers.
-Every engagement starts with a free consultation where we scope the work and provide a fixed-price proposal.
+Our audits start at $3,500 and scale with your site's page count, complexity, and whether native apps or documents are included.
+Every engagement starts with a free consultation and ends with a fixed-price proposal — no hourly billing.

 We offer both.
 Our audit-only engagements produce a detailed report with code-level fix guidance your team can implement.
 Our remediation engagements go further — our engineers work directly in your codebase to fix issues, add automated testing to your CI/CD pipeline, and transfer knowledge to your team.
 Most clients choose to start with an audit, then engage us for remediation of the highest-severity issues.